mathworks-robotics/mujoco-simulink-blockset/README.md

 - Control System Toolbox&trade; (optional)
 - Simulink&reg; Coder&trade; (optional)

-MATLAB R2022b or newer recommended.
-Install MATLAB with the above products and then proceed to setting up MuJoCo blocks.
+MATLAB R2022b or newer is recommended.
+Install MATLAB with the above products and then proceed to set up MuJoCo blocks.

 *Note - You may need to rebuild the S-Function if you are using an older release of MATLAB*.